Batteries and vapes

 Other ways to recycle your unwanted items

-- Freegle to give away and seek unwanted goods in your local area.
+Freegle lets you give away or find unwanted goods in your local area.

 Recycling banks for small electrical items